-“I had this vision of a social workers as people who work for DCFS and take you away from your parents,” Marion explains.
+“I had this vision of social workers as people who work for DCFS and take you away from your parents,” Margaret explains.

-“This placement offers me great freedom and guidance in the construction of my roles and responsibilities,” she explains.
-“My field experiences have been closely connected with core coursework.
+“This placement offered me great freedom and guidance in the construction of my roles and responsibilities,” she explains.
+“My field experiences were closely connected with my core coursework.
 My major assignments were based on understanding the agency context and how the core concepts and values of the profession unfold, or don’t, in an agency setting.
 Combining these experiences helped in understanding the profession.”